 2. Decorate on the cheap

+A trip through Costco during the holidays will show clearly that it’s easy to spend hundreds of dollars on neat holiday decorations.
 Instead of splurging on holiday knickknacks, use your ingenuity.
 Bundle pine boughs to capture the scent of the holidays, or buy wide velvet ribbon and tie bows on everything from doorknobs and banisters to candlesticks.
+Pinterest is an excellent resource for gorgeous, homemade crafts.

 3. Give from the heart and hearth

-Happy memories come these special times, not from spending a lot of money at holiday time.
-Bake bread, knit a scarf or make a personalized scrapbook.
+Happy memories come from special times, not from spending a lot of money at holiday time.
+Bake bread, knit a scarf, or make a personalized scrapbook.
 A handmade gift or baked goods tells the recipient you invested time (not to mention love) in the gift – and that makes it priceless!

 4. Gift wisely